Help stop the spread of invasive plants and animals in our waters!

 Guidance for event organisers

 The risk of spreading invasive plants and animals to new water bodies is even higher at events and competitions, where visiting anglers could unknowingly introduce them on their kit, or take them away to their usual fishing spots.
-View the Angling Event Biosecurity Pack (PDF) and read more on actions for event managers.
+View Check Clean Dry guidance for event managers.

 Other ways to help stop the spread

-If you would like to do even more to protect your watercourses from invasive non-native species you could:
+If you would like to become more involved you could:

-- Join a Local Action Group working on invasive species management, or get involved in controlling floating pennywort through the Angling Trust.
+- Join a Local Action Group working on invasive species management, or learn how anglers are helping to control floating pennywort.

 - Look out for and record invasive non-native species online via iRecord or through a smartphone app.
-View free ID guides for over 60 species.
+View free ID guides to help you identify over 60 species.

 - Free online training is available in identification, recording and biosecurity.